 Repulsion from the Holy Communion I. 16.
 6

 Resignation of a Bishop Art.
 II, 6

 Resignation of a Bishop III.
 18. 8

 Rector-not to resign without consent of Vestry III.
 21. 1

-Retiring allowance, Missionary Bishops, Bishops holding office

-created by General Convention
+Retiring allowance, Missionary Bishops, Bishops holding office created by General Convention

-Retrocession of territorial jurisdiction
+Retrocession of territorial jurisdiction Art.
+VI, 2

-Review, Court of
+Review, Court of Art.
+IX

 Of trial of Bishops to be composed of BishopsArt.
 IX

 Review, Court of, for the Trial of a BishopIV.
 3. 15-17

 Of a Presbyter or Deacon

-Revised Standard Version of the Bible authorized
+Revised Standard Version of the Bible authorized II.

-Revised Versions of the Holy Scriptures authorized to be read in

-Church II.
 2

+Revised Versions of the Holy Scriptures authorized to be read in Church

 Rubrics and Lessons in Book of Common Prayer, Amendments to

-Tables of
+Tables of Art.
+X

-Rules of Order House of Deputies I. 1.
+Tables of Art.
+X Rules of Order House of Deputies I. 1.
 1(g)

-C

-Sacraments, when not to be refused
+Sacraments, when not to be refused I. 16.
+7(a)

-Secretaries of Diocesan Convention, duties of
+Secretaries of Diocesan Convention, duties ofI.
+1. 1(c), 5.
+3(a)

 Secretary of General Convention I. 1.
 1

-Responsible for printing Journal
+Responsible for printing JournalI.
+1. 1(j)

+Secretary of House of Deputies to be elected as

 To receive notices of changes in CanonsV.
+1. 4(a)

-1. 4(a) To receive notices of changes in ConstitutionV.
+To receive notices of changes in ConstitutionV.
 1. 4(b)

-Secretary of House of Bishops
+Secretary of House of Dishana

-List of inactive Clergy in charge of
+List of inactive Clergy in charge of IV.
+11. 2 To be potified of certain depositions

+To be notified of certain depositions IV.
+12. 3(c), 6

 To be notified of certain depositions

-Secretary of House of Deputies I. 1.
-1; I. 5.
-3(a); IV.
-12. 3(b)

 Appointment in case of vacancy

-Entitled to seat but no vote
+Entitled to seat but no vote I. 1. (f)

-Testimonials of Deputies and Diocesan Journals to I. 1.
-1(c)
+Testimonials of Deputies and Diocesan Journals to I. 1. (c) To keep minutes I. 1. (d) Seminaries-Board of Theological Education and membership III.
+6. 1

-To keep minutes
+To keep minutes I. 1. (d)

 Seminaries-Board of Theological Education and membership III.
 6. 1

-Duties
+Duties III.
+6. 2

-To report to Board III.
-6. 3
+To report to Board

 Sentence of suspension, removal, or deposition to be pronounced by

 Bishop

-Sentences IV.
-12
+Sentences

 Bishop may pronounce lesser sentence

-Deposition from Ministry
+Deposition from Ministry IV.
+12. 2

 In case trial right is waived

 Inhibition

 Notice in writing

-Opportunity given accused
+Opportunity given accused IV.
+12. 4

 Procedure

 Notice given

-Pronounced by Bishop

-Pronounced in presence of Presbyters
+Pronounced by Bishop IV.
+12. 5 Pronounced in presence of Presbyters

 Renunciation of Ministry

 Suspension

-Terms and duration of suspension specified IV.
-12. 1
+Terms and duration of suspension specified

 Time and place

+1 .
+12. J(d)